ThomDong/cse15l-lab-reports/LabReport2.md

 # PART 3
 What I leared from labs in week 2 or week 3
 From week 2 lab, I learned how to get the code from my GitHub repository onto Visual Studio Code.
 I feel like this skill is really essential.
 I learned how to use GitHub Desktop.
 In week 3 lab, I learned how to compile and run java programs on the terminal of Visual Studio Code.
-I also realized that MAC and WINDOW have different commands format to compile and run java programs on the terminal
+I also realized that MAC and WINDOW have different commands format to compile and run java programs on the terminal.
+Especially, week 2 lab was really interesting because I leanred how to modifty the web page with different queries in the url, using the java program.